kc-santosh/medical-imaging-datasets/README.md

 It is under review.
 Thank you for your patience.

 #### Do you need more information?
 If yes, contact me:
 KC Santosh, PhD

-Chair & Associate Professor, Computer Science University of South Dakota
+Chair & Associate Professor, Computer Science,

+University of South Dakota

 Email: santosh.kc@usd.edu and/or santosh.kc@ieee.org